ajwills72/hbab/docs/core.md

 This idea, called Hebb's Law, can be expressed like this:

-$\Delta w_{1,2} = G.a_{1}.a_{2}$
+Δw<sub>1,2</sub> = G . a<sub>1</sub> . a<sub>2</sub>

 In order words, that the change (delta) in connection strength from neuron 1 to neuron 2 is the activation of the two neurons, multiplied together.
 G is a number less than one, which controls the overall rate of learning.

 Let's see how that works in practice.

-So, the first time the bell is rung, the dog doesn't expect food and so the connection strength is zero.
+The first time the bell is rung, the dog doesn't expect food and so the connection strength is zero.
 But, both Bell and Food representations are active (1).
 Let's assume a learning rate (G) of 0.1.
 So the change in weight (delta) is 0.1 times 1 times 1, so 0.1.

 As the two things repeatedly co-occur, the connection strength between them increases -- the network is learning.
 This seems to be OK for a while, but it has the odd property that the connection always gets stronger - there is no point at which learning is complete.